dclarkboucher/hdmed/README.md

 table, which includes the indirect effect (the global mediation effect), the direct effect, and the total effect.
-In theory, one can use these estimates to report the proportion mediated, as described above, but since the proportion mediated is generally useful when
+In theory, one can use these estimates to report the proportion mediated, as described above, but since the proportion mediated is generally only useful when
 $\mathbf{\alpha_a}^T \mathbf{\beta_m}$ and $beta_m$ have the same sign,
 we will not do so here.